-The ASA team is delighted to have signed a contract with publisher James Currey for a new book, Architecture and Politics in Africa: making, living and imagining identities through buildings, edited by Joanne Tomkinson, Daniel Mulugeta and Julia Gallagher.
+The ASA team is delighted to have signed a contract with James Currey for a new book, Architecture and Politics in Africa: making, living and imagining identities through buildings, edited by Joanne Tomkinson, Daniel Mulugeta and Julia Gallagher.

 Architecture and Politics in Africa